MEET OUR TEAM

 Kelly (she/her) is a New York State Licensed Master Social Worker (LMSW) who is experienced in helping adults, caregivers, and families.

-As a therapist, she is passionate about empowering clients to learn healthy coping and communication skills to manage stress and anxiety, address traumatic experiences, and improve relationships with themselves and others
+As a therapist, she is passionate about empowering clients to learn healthy coping and communication skills to manage stress and anxiety, address traumatic experiences, and improve relationships with themselves and others.

 Kelly’s approach values the importance of building and maintaining a supportive and collaborative therapeutic relationship with her clients.
 To do so, she uses a combination of person-centered, strengths-based, and trauma-informed approaches.